mdenet/fameexercise/README.md

 Next, look more closely at the left panel.
 This already contains some text in your new language.
 Notice the syntax highlighting automatically provided, make some changes, and see how the editor highlights if you are making an error.
 You can also use `Ctrl+Space` to invoke the auto-completion service.
 Try this inside an effort statement (indicating who does which work at which percentage of their time) in the place where you have to provide the name of a person.
 Note how the editor offers you a list of all the names you have previously defined in the model.

 Finally, click on the diagram button at the top of the *left* panel.
 This replaces the contents of the right panel with an object diagram, showing how the classes from the meta-model have been instantiated for your concrete model.
+Make some changes to the text on the left and regenerate the diagram to explore how the text is translated into a structure of objects.
+It's these objects that are used whenever we do anything with a model.
+For example, we will use them in the next step to translate our model into a different model.

 > *Extension task.* If you want to explore more beyond the contents of today's session, try going back to the first view and making changes to the grammar.
 Can you add support for the salary a person gets per hour?
 If you click on "Save" before opening the generated editor, the education platform will add a commit to your repository with the changes you have made, so that you can work with them the next time you come back to the exercise.